cyclops-ui/templates/digital-ocean-example/README.md

 <img width="1512" alt="Screenshot 2024-11-22 at 16 40 37" src="https://github.com/user-attachments/assets/6534f55f-10ac-47f9-9590-a40a7184d406">

-Select the size and the region you want to deploy to and hit `Deploy`.
+Select the environment, size and the region you want to deploy to and hit `Deploy`.

 > ⚠️ Make sure that the environment you are deploying your application in is the same as the environment of the database you are connecting to

 You can select any region regardless of where your cluster is running.

-You can now check your digital ocean databases, and in a couple of minutes you will have a running Mysql.
+You can now check your digital ocean databases, and in a couple of minutes, you will have a running Mysql.

 <img width="1512" alt="Screenshot 2024-11-07 at 14 41 10" src="https://github.com/user-attachments/assets/0f38b1bb-a61f-4136-bfde-e29885b00dd7">

-The Cyclops UI in the Cyclops above is pretty simple and only has two fields (size and region), but you can expand the template as much as you want by editing the Helm chart [here](https://github.com/cyclops-ui/templates/tree/digital-ocean-resources/digital-ocean-database), or by reaching out to us and we can help you with that.
+The Cyclops UI in the Cyclops above is pretty simple and only has three fields (environment, size and region), but you can expand the template as much as you want by editing the Helm chart [here](https://github.com/cyclops-ui/templates/tree/digital-ocean-resources/digital-ocean-database), or by reaching out to us and we can help you with that.

 ## Connecting an application to the database